-It could be argued that a BAF should represent the total arrangements in place for managing an independent school's assurances and not just an output produced for the board or for governors.
+It could be argued that a BAF should represent the total arrangements in place for managing an academy's assurances and not just an output produced for the board.

-However, for the purposes of this toolkit we shall use the term 'BAF' to refer to the key document that is presented to the board and use the term 'board assurance arrangements' to refer to the wider mechanism for managing an independent school's assurances.
+However, for the purposes of this toolkit we shall use the term 'BAF' to refer to the key document that is presented to a board and use the term 'board assurance arrangements' to refer to the wider mechanism for managing an academy's assurances.

-The development of board assurance arrangements should be a logical extension of an independent school's existing risk management arrangements.
-It is important therefore that you are satisfied with how your board, finance and general purposes committee (F&GP) and external reviewers understand and implement risk management, and that you maintain an informed engagement with the risks and opportunities that you face.
+The development of board assurance arrangements should be a logical extension of an academy's existing risk management arrangements.
+It is important therefore that you are satisfied with how your board and audit committee (or equivalent) understands and implements risk management, and that you maintain an informed engagement with the risks and opportunities that you face.
 If these arrangements are effective they will help you to understand the process and control environment, and help you answer the core questions: